nervosnetwork/rfcs/README.md

 The maintainers of RFCs and the community will review the PR, and you can update the RFC according to comments left in PR.
 When the RFC is ready and has enough supports, it will be accepted and merged into this repository.

-An Information RFC is considered final once it's merged and published in this repository.
+An Informational RFC is considered final once it's merged and published in this repository.

 ### 4. (Standards Track) Propose Your Standard